MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-ios-macos-sign-in-sign-out.md

 ms.topic: tutorial
 ms.date: 06/20/2024
 ms.custom: developer
-#Customer intent: As a dev, devops, I want to learn how to add sign-in and sign-out with email one-time passcode or username and password in iOS app by using native authentication.
+#Customer intent: As a dev, devops, I want to learn how to add sign-in and sign-out with email one-time passcode or username and password in iOS/macOS app by using native authentication.
 ---

-# Tutorial: Add sign-in and sign-out in iOS app by using native authentication
+# Tutorial: Add sign-in and sign-out in iOS/macOS app by using native authentication

-This tutorial demonstrates how to sign-in and sign-out a user with email one-time passcode or username and password in your iOS mobile app by using native authentication.
+This tutorial demonstrates how to sign-in and sign-out a user with email one-time passcode or username and password in your iOS/macOS app by using native authentication.

 In this tutorial, you learn how to: